SamYuen101234/Masked_Face_Recognition/README.md

 > Please be careful that the face recognition test performance here may be different from a face recognition system.
 It is becuase face recognition system needs more technical approaches rather then a CNN model with threshold only.

+### What you can improve through our resources
+1. Try fix the problem of model collapse in EfficientNet.
+If you have sufficient computational power, you can try EfficientNet B7.
+We used a workstation with 4 RTX2080 Ti 11GB GPUs, but the cuda does not have enough memory when we try EfficientNet B7.
+We believe that EfficientNet is much more powerful than InceptionResNetV1 according to Google's paper.
+2. Compare Online triplet mining and arcface again, we did not perform too much experiment on them becuase of limited FYP period.
+3. Try to sample a more balancing dataset based on our training set, this means that each class have same number of images.
+4. Fine tune the hyperparameters
+5. Try more new techniques
+6. Use real masked facial images to train, rather than using simulated masked images.
+(This is quite difficult, we can only wait some research team like VGG from U of Oxford to collect a large real masked facial images)

+**Masked facial recognition is not that difficult or impossible.
+The most difficult part is that how to achieve a performance as good as normal facial recognition (>99% accuracy).
+Also, the most time consuming part / difficult part is not machine learning techniques/approaches here.
+It is how to collect a suitable training dataset with enough data.
+You can find some papers about this topic quite easily, but it is not easy to find suitable datasets/code.
+That why we open-source our pre-processed training data to everyone.**

 ### Reference list